Amount: New York Private Finance offers secured, medium-term financings (up to six years), with deal sizes ranging from $5 million to $35 million.

-Purpose: Our loans are made to individual borrowers principally to finance their equity investments in private, middle market companies to fund growth strategies, make acquisitions, buy out partners, obtain more attractive overall financing terms or effect generational changes of control.
-Our facilities are made to individuals or SPV’s with full personal guarantees secured by pledges of collateral and are not obligations of the operating vehicles into which the client invests.
+Purpose: Our loans are made to individual borrowers principally to finance their equity investments in private, middle market companies to fund growth strategies, make acquisitions, buy out partners, obtain more attractive overall financing terms, or effect generational changes of control.

-Collateral: Collateral for these loans consists of pledges of illiquid assets such as stock in privately held companies, interests in private equity funds, venture capital portfolios or other asset classes typically held by private investors active in the middle market.
+Collateral: Collateral for these loans consists of pledges of illiquid assets such as stock in privately held companies, interests in private equity funds, venture capital portfolios, or other asset classes typically held by private investors active in the middle market.

 The Scenario: Three partners in a middle market real estate development and management company had created substantial value in the holding company that managed their real estate empire.
 Although individual projects and the company itself were appropriately financed, their equity in the holding company was lying fallow.
 They engaged with NYPF to borrow against their illiquid personal stakes in the enterprise.